Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-erm-evidently-regretting-myprofession/README.md

  4. It is assumed that the hazard event frequency in each year, quarter, risk level area, region and with different hazard categories is independently Poisson distributed.
  5. Labour cost surge is assumed to be uniformly distributed.
 For a major event, the increase is between 35% to 50%, for a medium event, 15% to 30% and for a minor event, the increase is between 0 to 15%.
 Similarly, the equipment damage cost increase is assumed to be uniformly distributed between 40% to 70%.

-> Exploratory Data Analysis was done to get the required clusters
 ## __5.2 Other assumptions__
 *  Proportions of owner-occupied properties and renter-occupied properties will be constant in the absence of the policy
 *  Houses that are damaged by a natural hazard will be repaired or rebuilt in the same location